Is Blogmutt A Scam, Or A Legit Freelance Writing Opportunity?

 Overall Score: 70/100

 Review In Brief: This website could provide a good way for you to get your freelancing career off the ground, or to simply earn some extra income writing online.
 Unlike other freelance sites, you don’t need to compete with others – you get to pick the topics of your choice and get started.
-However, Blogmutt has experienced some negative feedback, check this out at the bottom of this post.
+However, Blogmutt has experienced some negative feedback, check the comments sections for further details.

 Blogmutt is a website that provides writing opportunities for freelance writers – as well as providing content to bloggers and business owners to purchase.